 OOH is quickly becoming the most ‘converged’ advertising media,working seamlessly with social media, mobile and online campaigns to drive consumers ‘from the big screen to the small screen.’

 The advent of near-field communication (“NFC”) and quick-response codes (“QR”) has created exciting opportunities

 to make OOH even more engaging, interactive, and transactional.

 People like OOH advertising.
-85% believe OOH advertising is useful, 83% think OOH is informative, and 82% say OOH helps create jobs and stimulate the economy.
+85% believe OOH advertising is useful, 83% - informative, and 82% say OOH helps create jobs and stimulate the economy.

-* Results from this study indicate out-of-home tactics can drive higher results than other traditional media.
+* Results from this study indicate OOH tactics can drive higher results than other Traditional Media.

 Mobile Billboard Advertising Statistics - 2019